kora-projects/kora-docs/mkdocs/docs/v2/en/guides/http-server.md

 The repository does not know anything about HTTP.
 It only knows how to store and load user data.
 That separation is important because storage concerns and HTTP concerns change for different reasons.

+Because every request runs on its own virtual thread, the in-memory storage is shared state: `ConcurrentHashMap` and `AtomicLong` are used deliberately instead of their non-thread-safe counterparts.

 ## Controller to Repository { #controller-repository }

 Now that we have storage, we can go back to the controller and make `createUser` and `getUser` actually work together.